What Is an Infrared Sauna?

 If any of the below apply to you, consult your physician prior to sauna use:

-- Cardiovascular Issues, Obesity or Diabetes – Individuals suffering from obesity or with a medical history of heart disease, low or high blood pressure, circulatory problems or diabetes should consult a physician prior to use.
-Heat stress increases cardiac output and blood flow in an effort to transfer internal body heat to the outside environment via the skin (perspiration) and respiratory system.
+Individuals suffering from obesity or with a medical history of heart disease, low or high blood pressure, circulatory problems or diabetes should consult a physician prior to use.
+Heat stress increases cardiac output and blood flow in an effort to transfer internal body heat to the outside environment via the skin (perspiration) and the respiratory system.
 This takes place primarily due to major changes in the heart rate, which has the potential to increase by thirty (30) beats per minute for each degree increase in core body temperature.

-- Medications – Individuals who are using prescription drugs should seek the advice of their personal physician since some medications may induce drowsiness, while others may affect heart rate, blood pressure and circulation.
-Diuretics, barbiturates and beta-blockers may impair the body’s natural heat loss mechanisms.
-Anticholinergics such as amitryptaline may inhibit sweating and can predispose individuals to heat rash or to a lesser extent, heat stroke.
-Some over-the-counter drugs, such as antihistamines, may also cause the body to be more prone to heat stroke.
+Individuals who are using prescription drugs should seek the advice of their personal physician since some medications may induce drowsiness, while others may affect heart rate, blood pressure, and circulation.
+Diuretics, barbiturates, and beta-blockers may impair the body’s natural heat loss mechanisms.
+Anticholinergics such as amitryptiline may inhibit sweating and can predispose individuals to heat rash or to a lesser extent, heatstroke.
+Some over-the-counter drugs, such as antihistamines, may also cause the body to be more prone to heatstroke.

-- Elderly – The ability to maintain core body temperature decreases with age.
+The ability to maintain core body temperature decreases with age.
 This is primarily due to circulatory conditions and decreased sweat gland function.
 The body must be able to activate its natural cooling processes in order to maintain core body temperature.
-If elderly, operate at a lower temperature and for no more than 15 minutes at a time.
+If the elderly, operate at a lower temperature and for no more than 15 minutes at a time.

 In the rare event that you experience pain or discomfort, immediately discontinue sauna use.